Grim-/SideLoader_ExtendedEffects/Documentation.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### SL_PlayAssetBundleVFX_Bones
-Spawns a GameObject from the specified SLPack AssetBundle and attach it to the player.
+Spawns a GameObject from the specified SLPack AssetBundle and attach it to the specified player bone.

 | Parameter Name | Description |
 | ---| ------------- |